Moffitt Cancer Center Excels at Mesothelioma Research and Treatment

 The ultimate goal at Moffitt is the prevention and cure of all cancer types, providing leadership in the field.

-Moffitt and Stevens are considered pioneers in the development of his specialty: Intensity Modulated Radiation Therapy (IMRT) for mesothelioma.
-It allows safe delivery of high doses of radiation to cancerous tumors while reducing any harmful effects of surrounding healthy tissue.
+Perez is considered a pioneer in the application of Intensity Modulated Radiation Therapy (IMRT) for mesothelioma.
+It allows safe delivery of high doses of radiation to cancerous tumors while reducing any harmful effects of surrounding healthy tissue – even if the lung is not surgically removed.

 “To make advances in the treatment of mesothelioma, you have to be willing to innovate,” Fontaine said.
 “And our patients benefit from this approach.
 Collaboration is so key to what we do.
 Mesothelioma is a very aggressive cancer, but we can treat it aggressively now.”